learnk8s/learnk8s.io/src/terraform-aws/content.md

 worker-1   NotReady   <none>   8m41s   v1.18.2
 ```

-_This is the expected behaviour and doesn't mean that there's anything broken._
+_Don't worry!
+This doesn't mean that there's something wrong, but it's the expected behaviour!_

-The reason for this is that there is currently no [CNI plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) installed in your cluster.
+The reason is that there is currently no [CNI plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) installed in your cluster.

-This stems from the mentioned unopiniated nature of kubeadm — kubeadm doesn't install a CNI plugin by default but it leaves this choice entirely to the user.
+This is because, as mentioned, kubeadm doesn't install a CNI plugin by default, leaving this choice to you.

-This allows you to install any CNI plugin (in any configuration and with any installation method) you want.
+You will fix this later by installing a selected CNI plugin, but for now, let's first explore the cluster a bit more.

-_You could do so right now, but before installing a CNI plugin, let's explore the cluster a bit more._
+## Connecting to a node

-### Connecting to a node
+In the following, you will connect to one of the cluster nodes with SSH.

-Terraform allows to show [outputs](https://www.terraform.io/docs/configuration/outputs.html) to allow conveying information about the internal state of the infrastructure to the user.
+To do so, you need the public IP addresses of your cluster nodes.

-Let's use an output to find out the public IP addresses of your cluster nodes so that you can connect to them.
+You could find them out by locating the EC2 instances corresponding to the nodes in the [AWS EC2 Console](console.aws.amazon.com/ec2/v2/home), but the Terraform kubeadm module allows to output this information right in Terraform.

-Modify your Terraform configuration to look as follows:
+Modify your Terraform configuration to look like this:

 ```hcl|highlight=10-12|title=main.tf
 provider "aws" {